sdc-china/IDA-doc/_posts/2018-01-15-pipeline-configuration-PCtoPS.md

 order: 1
 ---

-Keter pipeline allow you deploy your snapshot from PC to PS.Testers can easily test projects on PS side.Here we assume bpm server ip is
+IDA pipeline allow you deploy your snapshot from PC to PS.Testers can easily test projects on PS side.Here we assume bpm server ip is
 192.168.0.10

 ### Create SSH Key

-1. Login into the keter server and create the key pair on the Keter machine.
+1. Login into the IDA server and create the key pair on the IDA machine.

     ```
      $ssh-keygen -t rsa